betacloudsolutions/ansible-bootstrap/README.md

-# Ansible betacloud.docker
+# Ansible betacloud.bootstrap

-This is an Ansible role that installs Docker on Ubuntu servers.
+This is an Ansible role that bootstraps an Ubuntu servers.

 Requirements
 ------------